crownstone/website/03-installation.md

-To use and configure your Crownstones you need the Crownstone app, which is available for **[iOS](https://apps.apple.com/us/app/crownstone/id1136616106)** and **[Android.](https://play.google.com/store/apps/details?id=rocks.crownstone.consumerapp)** The app will guide you through the process to register and to setup your Crownstones.
+To use and configure your Crownstones you need the Crownstone app, which is available for **[iOS](https://apps.apple.com/us/app/crownstone/id1136616106)** and **[Android.](https://play.google.com/store/apps/details?id=rocks.crownstone.consumerapp)** The app will guide you through the process to register and set up your Crownstones.

 {% include snippets/centered-text-home-end %}